 - Wisconsin 70%

 - Wyoming 75%

-Here's how the different types of insurance coverage come into play if you're caught in a flood:
+In some cases, your car insurance may pay for damages when your car sustains water damage and isn't totaled.
+Here's how the different types of car insurance coverage come into play if you're caught in a flood:

-Gap insurance – This type of insurance comes into play if your car is totaled and you owe more money on your car than it's worth -- gap insurance will pay the difference.
-"For instance, if you owe $15,000 on your car loan but your car is only worth $12,000, gap insurance will reimburse your lender for the extra $3,000."
+Gap insurance -- This type of insurance comes into play if your car is totaled and you owe more money on your car than it's worth -- gap insurance will pay the difference.
+"For instance, if you owe $15,000 on your car loan but your car is only worth $12,000, gap insurance will reimburse your lender for the extra $3,000," says Gusner.
 You can get gap insurance from your car insurance company or from your car financing company, but it's usually more expensive from your lender.

 Rental car reimbursement -- Depending on your situation, rental reimbursement coverage is a wise choice or a waste, says Gusner.
 If you have a second car or a way to get where you need to go without your car, you don't need rental coverage, she says.
 But if you'd be left stranded for weeks while your car is being repaired, it may pay to have it.
 "Rental reimbursement coverage is optional and pays you a certain amount of money per day or per week for a rental car to drive while your car is being repaired," says Gusner.